H0rn0chse/Sparklify/README.md

 ### `sparklify-content`

 Custom element that renders sparkles around its slotted content.
 The element wraps the slot in a positioned container, so you don't need to set `position: relative` on the slotted element.
+Additionally the web component has `display: inline-block` by default.

 #### Attributes